filizkrdg/ridgregextra/README.md

 # ridgregextra: An R package for ridge regression parameter estimation

-- The package includes ridge regression tables (VIF, MSE, R2, Beta, Stdbeta) provided by the vif_k function for k ridge parameter values generated between certain lower and upper bound values.
+- This package includes a procedure finding the ridge parameter value k which makes the VIF values closest to 1 while keeping them above 1 as in Kutner et al. (2004).
+The package which also includes the ridgereg_k function, presents a system that automatically determines the k value in a certain range and gives the ridge regression results.
+It gives ridge regression tables (VIF, MSE, R2, Beta, Stdbeta) provided by the vif_k function for k ridge parameter values generated between certain lower and upper bound values.
 In addition, the ridge_reg function provides users the ridge regression results for a manually entered k value.
-This package which also includes the ridgereg_k function, presents a system that automatically determines the k value in a certain range and gives the ridge regression results.
+Finally it shows three sets of graphs consisting k versus VIF values,  regression coefficents and standard errors of them.
+- This package was presented for the first time in "Why R?
+Turkey 2022" conference.

 ## Installing the package using Github Desktop (Recomended)